carter-loremdigital/google-dork-generator/docs/DESIGN_JOURNEY.md

 2. **Frontend Development:**

    - Build a simple React application with a form to accept a plain-English description.
-   - Display results (Google Dork) and indicate if the response was retrieved from cache.
+   - Display results (Google Dork) and provide user with a clickable link or the option to copy text to clipboard.

 3. **Backend Development:**

    - Implement an Express server with a `/api/dork` POST endpoint.
-   - Integrate with the OpenAI API using the gpt-3.5-turbo model.
+   - Integrate with the OpenAI API using the gpt-4o-mini model.
    - Implement caching logic with Redis:
      - Normalize incoming descriptions.
-     - Retrieve and compare cached queries using fuzzy matching.
+     - Retrieve and compare cached queries using exact matching.
      - Store new queries with a TTL.
-   - Integrate rate limiting using a Redis-backed store (e.g., via `express-rate-limit` with `rate-limit-redis`).
+   - Integrate rate limiting using a Redis-backed store (via `express-rate-limit` with `rate-limit-redis`).

 4. **Deployment:**